raspberrypilearning/mu-open/en/step_1.md

 --- /task ---

 --- task ---
 You can then choose the mode you want to use.
-Choose **Python** if you are creating a new Python script.
+Choose **Python 3** if you are creating a new Python script.

 ![mu-python](images/mu-python.png)
 --- /task ---